patrick-hill/ansible-role-autokey/README.md

 The below are defined in vars and defaults: `vars/main.yml and defaults/main.yml`:

-    autokey_use_backup
+    autokey_backup_restore
-"autokey_use_backup" allows you to restore a backup of the configs/phrases Pathing assumes you use a common backup dir <root>/configs/autokey
+"autokey_backup_restore" allows you to restore a backup of the configs/phrases Pathing assumes you use a common backup dir <root>/configs/autokey

-    autokey_symlink_backup
+    autokey_backup_symlink
-"autokey_symlink_backup" allows you to symlink your backup dir to AutoKey's config dir
+"autokey_backup_symlink" allows you to symlink your backup dir to AutoKey's config dir

     autokey_config_dir
 "autokey_config_dir" is the default path for AutoKeys config directory which defaults to: /home/$USER/.config/autokey